 Sarah Dunant – bestselling author of Sacred Hearts and In the Name of the Family.

-Patience Agbabi – star performance poet and author of Bloodshot Monochrome.
+Patience Agbabi – poet and author of Telling Tales and The Infinite.

 Nick Cohen – star Observer journalist and bestselling author.